-To investigate, whether changes in gyrase cleavage sites localization at different growth stages reflects changes in a transcriptional profile, I stratified transcription units by changes in a transcription level and calculated the average number of GCSs in DS regions (5 kb).
-Enrichment of GCSs was increased for TUs with increased transcription level and decreased for TUs with decreased transcription level (p-value < 0.05, t-test), supporting the idea that gyrase is attracted by positive supercoiling and follows transcription (Figure 21E).
-For example, activation of gad-regulon genes (gadC/B and gadA/gadE) in ESP and SP stages concise with a dramatic increase in gyrase-mediated cleavage downstream of these genes (Figure 21F).
+To investigate, whether changes in gyrase cleavage site localization at different growth stages reflect changes in a transcriptional profile, I stratified transcription units by changes in a transcription level and calculated the average number of GCSs in DS regions (5 kb).
+Enrichment of GCSs was increased for TUs with increased transcription level and decreased for TUs with decreased transcription level (p-value < 0.05, t-test), supporting the idea that gyrase has higher affinity to positively supercoiled DNA and is associated with active transcription (Figure 21E).
+For example, activation of gad-regulon genes (gadC/B and gadA/gadE) in ESP and SP stages coincides with a dramatic increase in gyrase-mediated cleavage downstream of these genes (Figure 21F).

-Analysis of gyrase motifs reveled no differences between growth stages (Figure 21G) indicating that despite transcription-mediated alterations in GCSs positioning, gyrase binds and cleaves specific sequences "activated" by positive supercoiling.
+Analysis of gyrase motifs reveled no differences among growth stages (Figure 21G) indicating that despite transcription-mediated alterations in GCSs positioning, gyrase binds and cleaves specific sequences "activated" by positive supercoiling.

 Figure 21.
 DNA gyrase activity in different growth stages of E. coli culture.
 (A) Time points at which E. coli cells were collected for Topo-Seq and RNA-Seq.
 EP - exponentially growing culture, SP - stationary culture, ESP - culture transitioning from exponential to stationary stages.
 (B) Venn diagram of GCSs sets for different growth stages.
 (C) Jaccard distances between GCSs sets.
-(D) Pearson correlations between RNA-Seq datasets (for genes).
-(E) Left - genes which have increased transcription levels at ESP relative to EP stage tend to have more GCSs in DS regions (5 kb), genes which have decreased transcription levels at ESP relative to FP stage tend to have less GCSs in DS regions (5 kb).
-Right - the same analysis but for SP and EP datasets.
-(F) Representative genomic regions demonstrating changes in transcription levels and gyrase-induced cleavage between growth stages.
+(D) Pearson correlations among RNA-Seq datasets (for genes).
+(E) Left - genes which have increased transcription levels at ESP relative to EP stage tend to have more GCSs in DS regions (5 kb), genes which have decreased transcription levels at ESP relative to SP and

+EP datasets.
+(F) Representative genomic regions demonstrating changes in transcription levels and gyraseinduced cleavage between growth stages.
 (G) DNA gyrase motif for different culture growth stages.